prise-3d/rawls-angular/angular-api/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.10.

+If you want to change the Url API you just need to modifie the file config.json in `src/app/assets/config.json`. /!\CARE you need to put '/' at the end of the link.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.